silanluetan40882407/kas/README.md

 Added new feature for better user experience - update 47 Code cleanup and formatting - v7.7.1
 Fixed critical bug in main module - v4.4.1
+Added new feature for better user experience - 474